fbpx

 Changing the environment also changes how we think and see things.

 This can be done in many different ways.
-If you have budget, it could be an annual weekend trip that you combine with an industry event for new inspiration.
+If you have the budget, it could be an annual weekend trip that you combine with an industry event for new inspiration.
 Or it can be as simple as a barbecue in the park an afternoon when you close the salon early.

 12. Show Gratitude, Celebrate Success, and Lift Your Staff

 Try to make it a habit to acknowledge when your staff does something good.
-Make sure to also celebrate good results and achievements done by the team.
+Make sure also to celebrate good results and achievements done by the team.
 Share the success with your team and they’ll be motivated to ensure success in the future.
-Maybe you can make your next team off site a little bit special?
+Maybe you can make your next team off-site a little bit special?

 13. Run a Salon Employee Satisfaction Survey and Track Your Progress